DataDog/documentation/content/en/cloudcraft/getting-started/group-by-presets.md

 title: Group By and Presets
 ---

-Cloudcraft's **Group By** and **Presets** features offer powerful tools for creating focused, custom diagrams of your cloud infrastructure.
-These tools provide a structured approach to visualize cloud architecture, catering to specific use cases like infrastructure, network, and security requirements.
+Cloudcraft's **Group By** and **Presets** features empower users to create custom, insightful diagrams tailored to specific use cases such as infrastructure, network, or security.
+These tools streamline the visualization of cloud architecture, making it easier to analyze and manage resources.

-By utilizing grouping and preset configurations, users can quickly generate focused diagrams, improving workflow efficiency and resource management.
-Whether you are troubleshooting, conducting security audits, or analyzing network performance, these features help you create focused, insightful diagrams quickly and easily.
+Whether troubleshooting, performing security audits, or evaluating network performance, these features enhance workflow efficiency by enabling users to generate precise, focused diagrams with ease.

 ## Group By

 With **Group By**, Cloudcraft divides your diagram into distinct sections based on different group types.
-This feature provides a clear, organized view of your resources, even when they belong to multiple groups, which is particularly useful for visualizing complex cloud environments where resources may overlap across different categories.
+This feature provides a clear, organized view of your resources, which is particularly useful for visualizing complex cloud environments.

 ### AWS grouping options